SPINLab/gi-minor-python-course-2019/README.md

 ## installing Python (Windows)

-You'll need to install Python and a number of external modules on your machine to run the example scripts and perform.
+You'll need to install Python and a number of external modules on your machine to run the example scripts and perform the exercises.
 You can do so as follows:

-- download and install `Python 2.7` -> [Download Python 2.7](https://www.python.org/downloads/).
+- download and install `Python 2.7` -> [Download the Python 2.7 32-bit installer](https://www.python.org/ftp/python/2.7.12/python-2.7.12.msi) and double click it.
+Accept the default choices, **but make sure `Add python.exe to the system path` is checked**.

-- install the `BeautifulSoup` module: open a command prompt  (Start Menu -> Run cmd...) and execute: `pip install --user BeautifulSoup4`
+- install the `BeautifulSoup` module: open a command prompt  (`Start Menu` -> `Run cmd...`) and enter the following command:

+    `pip install --user BeautifulSoup4`

+    press `Enter` to execute it.

-- install the `pyshp` module: execute `pip install --user pyshp` in the command prompt
+- install the `pyshp` module: enter

+    `pip install --user pyshp`

+    in the command prompt and press `Enter` to execute it.

-- install the `Shapely` module: [download it](http://www.lfd.uci.edu/~gohlke/pythonlibs/zhd9emvy/Shapely-1.5.16-cp27-cp27m-win_amd64.whl) to your `Downloads` folder and execute `pip install --user C:\Users\<username>\Downloads\<downloaded_file>.whl`
+- install the `Shapely` module: go to [http://www.lfd.uci.edu/](http://www.lfd.uci.edu/~gohlke/pythonlibs/#shapely) and download the first file from the list to your `Downloads` folder.
+Execute

+    `pip install --user C:\Users\<username>\Downloads\<downloaded_file>.whl`.

+    Replace `<username>` with your Windows user name and `downloaded_file` with the name of the file you just downloaded.

 - (only in case of trouble) install `pip` -> download and execute [ez_setup.py](https://bootstrap.pypa.io/ez_setup.py ) (execute by double-clicking it) and execute the above steps